fbef0102/Rotoblin-AZMod/README.md

     * Can't spawn in saferoom or any "this is restricted area" rooms (one of l4d1 original feature)
     * Allow duck fastspeed exploit when infected ghost state (one of l4d1 original feature)
 	* Allow water bhop and swim (one of l4d1 original feature)
-    * NSpecial infected cannot damage each other.(but still move back) The tank can damage other special infected.
+    * Special infected cannot damage each other.(but still move back) The tank can kill other special infected.
     * Can't M2 scratch when duck (one of l4d1 original feature)
     * Stop special infected getting bashed to death except for Boomer
     * Players that try to bypass the Death Cam by spectating and switching back will be prevented from joining back for a few seconds.